siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 }.
 $$

-So the Lorentz force law is the compact moving-frame expression of toroidal boundary stress transfer.
+So the Lorentz force law is the compact moving-aperture transport form of toroidal boundary stress transfer.

 ## 3. Two-Charge Interaction from Cross Energy